Azure/azure-rest-api-specs/specification/compute/resource-manager/readme.go.md

 azure-arm: true

 directive:
-  # we do not need to hack to add a dummy enum entry in track 2
+  # we do not need to hack to add a dummy enum entry in track 2, because track 2 generator will generate the enum type even if it only has on entry
   - from: disk.json
     where: "$.definitions.PurchasePlan"
     transform: >